Joshua McDonald: The Distributed Agile Team That Hid Problems Behind Follow-Up Stories

 Retrospectives, planning sessions, vision workshops, we are continuously helping teams learn about how to collaborate in practice!
 In this Actionable Agile Tools book, Jeff Campbell shares some of the tools he’s learned over a decade of coaching Agile Teams.
 The pragmatic coaching book you need, right now!
 Buy Actionable Agile Tools on Amazon, or directly from the author, and supercharge your facilitation toolbox!

-Featured Retrospective Format for the Week: Learning Matrix (with Kudos session)
+Featured Retrospective Format for the Week: The Timeline Retrospective

 How can I, as a Scrum Master, supercharge my facilitation?